If you ask PokerTracker Director Steve McLoughlin, the true value of hand-tracking software is lost on many.

-It's obvious that using a heads-up display backed up by a database of hands will give you more information but according to McLoughlin having a HUD won't instantly transform you into a winning player.
+It's obvious that using a poker heads-up display backed up by a database of hands will give you more information.
+But, according to McLoughlin, having a HUD won't instantly transform you into a winning player.

 The real power of tracking software, he says, comes from reviewing your game, identifying your strengths and weaknesses and combining that knowledge with what your HUD can tell you about your opponents.

 “The HUD is so overvalued by poker players,” says McLoughlin.
 “It’s actually not as important as reviewing your game after it’s done.”

 As it turns out relying only on a HUD can actually lead to mistakes in your game.